Lennox-wrld/machine-learning/README.md

 To run this app locally, you need to create a directory first and install the requirements.txt file :

-mkdir fakenewsdetectorapp
+'''mkdir fakenewsdetectorapp'''
-cd fakenewsdetectorapp
+'''cd fakenewsdetectorapp'''

-pip install -r requirements.txt
+'''pip install -r requirements.txt'''

-Once the dependancies are installed , you can run the cells or change it to a python script and run it as :
+Once the dependencies are installed, you can run the cells or change it to a Python script and run it as :

-python fakedetector.py
+'''python fakedetector.py'''